one of the best suitable time of the year to hike in the Himalayas of Nepal...

 Another exciting and thrilling festival celebrated in the Everest region is the Mani Rimdu festival.
 This is one of the most popular festivals of the sherpa community and is only celebrated in the Tibet and the Himalayan region of Nepal.

 Mani Rimdu festival can be observed only in the Tengboche monastery of the Everest region.
 This is a two-week-long festival but the last 3-day celebration is open to the public.
-Mani Rimdu festival falls on the month of November 8th-10th 2022.
+Mani Rimdu festival falls on November 8th-10th 2022.

 Other alternative trekking routes in Everest Region during November